irstavr/Score4/README.md

 # Score4

-Connect4 desktop game in ASP/Java.
+Connect4 desktop game developed in ASP language.
+GUI for desktops is implemented in Java.

-### Game Description:
+#### Game Description:

 Connect4 is a two-player connection game in which the players first choose a color and <br>
 then take turns dropping colored discs from the top into a seven-column, six-row vertically suspended grid. <br>